Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Toenails grow 4 times slower than fingernails.

-Blondes the largest number hair, but they are thinner.
+For blondes greatest number hair, but they are thinner.

 Human hair decomposes so slowly that it is virtually indestructible.